KoiYouu/Blackjack-Game/README.md

 ### What will the application do?

-This program will replicate a game of blackjack as if you were sitting at a real blackjack table at a casino.
+This program will replicate a game of blackjack as if you were sitting at a real blackjack table at a casino (minus the ability to split your hand).
 It will  have all the proper rules and functionality that you would expect this program to have.

 ### Who Will Use The Application